markotesic/ai-workforce-suitability/Annotations/rubric_files/Perception_and_Pattern_Recognition.md

 # **Perception and Pattern Recognition**

-This rubric measures how much a task depends on detecting and interpreting salient details, e.g. signals, regularities, anomalies, or subtle cues, by drawing on prior knowledge.
+This rubric assesses how much a task depends on detecting and interpreting salient details, e.g. signals, regularities, anomalies, or subtle cues, by drawing on prior knowledge.
 At the easiest levels, surface patterns are obvious and almost everyone spots them.
 At the hardest, success demands synthesising faint, multi-layered regularities buried in noisy textual data or narratives that only a tiny fraction of people can reliably discern.

 ## **Level 0: None**